Sea-Dweller vs Submariner vs GMT-Master II: Tool Watch 2026 Updates

 Notable Rolex GMT-Master II References

-The GMT-Master II line is defined by its travel-focused complication and some of Rolex’s most recognizable bezel designs.
-These references stand out for their design, wearability, and long-term market appeal, making them the most relevant GMT-Master II models for buyers today.
+The GMT-Master II line is defined by its travel complication and some of Rolex’s most recognizable bezel designs.
+These three are the most relevant for buyers in 2026, with the Pepsi now only available on the secondary market.

 1. Rolex GMT-Master II Ref.
 126710BLRO — “Pepsi”

-The modern Pepsi GMT-Master II continues one of Rolex’s most iconic colorways.
-Its red-and-blue ceramic bezel links directly to the model’s aviation roots while pairing with Rolex’s latest movement and bracelet technology.
+The modern Pepsi continued one of Rolex’s most iconic colorways before being pulled from the catalog at Watches and Wonders Geneva on April 14, 2026.
+Its red-and-blue ceramic bezel links directly to the model’s aviation roots from the original ref.
+6542 in the mid-1950s.

 Key Specs: